HunBug/pingu-chan/docs/CONFIG.md

 - consoleLogLevel: Minimum level for console output.
 One of debug|info|warn|error.
 Default: info
 - fileLogLevel: Minimum level for file output (applies only if logs is set).
 One of debug|info|warn|error.
 Default: info

+## filters
+Optional allow/deny lists applied to normalized targets.
+Matching is simple substring (case-insensitive), not regex.

+- allow: If non-empty, only targets containing any of these strings are kept.
+- deny: Targets containing any of these strings are removed.

+Applied to `targets.ping`, `targets.dns`, and `targets.http` after deduplication/normalization.
+Useful for quick scoping during tests.

 ## orchestration.scheduler
 Controls destination pools and scheduling etiquette.